Deuteronomy 32:48-52

 God's promise continues, but no servant of God is exempt from His holiness; leadership privilege deepens accountability rather than removing it.

-49 “Go up into this mountain of Abarim, to Mount Nebo, which is in the land of Moab, that is across from Jericho; and see the land of Canaan, which I give to the children of Israel for a possession.
+49 “Go up into the Abarim Range to Mount Nebo, in the land of Moab across from Jericho, and view the land of Canaan, which I am giving to the Israelites as their own possession.

-50 Die on the mountain where you go up, and be gathered to your people, as Aaron your brother died on Mount Hor, and was gathered to his people;
+50 And there on the mountain that you climb, you will die and be gathered to your people, just as your brother Aaron died on Mount Hor and was gathered to his people.

 God's promise continues, but no servant of God is exempt from His holiness; leadership privilege deepens accountability rather than removing it.